 Weiss, Meredith L. (2014) ‘Introduction: Patterns and Dynamics in Malaysian Electoral Politics, in Meredith L. Weiss (ed.), Electoral Dynamics in Malaysia: Findings from the Grassroots, Singapore: ISEAS, pp. 1–16.

-Feedback will be given in person on proposals for the free assignment
+Feedback will be given in individual in-person meetings on proposed free assignment topics

 - 7,5 ECTS